Teekay Tankers (NYSE:TNK) Shares Gap Up to $26.71

-Teekay Tankers Ltd. (NYSE:TNK – Get Rating) shares gapped up prior to trading on Thursday .
+Shares of Teekay Tankers Ltd. (NYSE:TNK – Get Rating) gapped up before the market opened on Thursday .
 The stock had previously closed at $26.71, but opened at $27.32.
-Teekay Tankers shares last traded at $27.38, with a volume of 1,155 shares.
+Teekay Tankers shares last traded at $27.38, with a volume of 1,155 shares trading hands.

-Several equities research analysts recently issued reports on the stock.
-Jefferies Financial Group raised their target price on shares of Teekay Tankers from $40.00 to $44.00 and gave the stock a “buy” rating in a research report on Tuesday, November 29th.
-Bank of America raised shares of Teekay Tankers from an “underperform” rating to a “neutral” rating in a research report on Thursday, November 3rd.
-Finally, StockNews.com lowered shares of Teekay Tankers from a “buy” rating to a “hold” rating in a report on Tuesday, November 29th.
-Two analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, Teekay Tankers presently has an average rating of “Moderate Buy” and a consensus target price of $44.00.
+A number of equities research analysts have recently issued reports on the stock.
+Jefferies Financial Group boosted their price objective on shares of Teekay Tankers from $40.00 to $44.00 and gave the company a “buy” rating in a research report on Tuesday, November 29th.
+Bank of America raised shares of Teekay Tankers from an “underperform” rating to a “neutral” rating in a report on Thursday, November 3rd.
+Finally, StockNews.com downgraded shares of Teekay Tankers from a “buy” rating to a “hold” rating in a report on Tuesday, November 29th.
+Two research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat, Teekay Tankers has a consensus rating of “Moderate Buy” and an average target price of $44.00.

 Teekay Tankers Price Performance